- Best travel time

 We started by using Google translate and eventually, the Avis office at the airport was invoked to act as an interpreter.

 The fact that we didn’t speak Korean didn’t stop us from eating in small local restaurants and everywhere we went we were warmly welcomed.

-Japan uses plug type C and F.
+South Korea uses plug types C and F.

 This is the same plug that is used across Europe except for the United Kingdom.